 Every year, when it comes time to think about phone plans, Michelle, the mother of 14-year-old Jonah, can’t bring herself to cancel her landline.
 She knows it’s not necessary—at this point most of her friends only have cellphones—but she worries what kind of communication skills Jonah will absorb if he never has to pick up or make a call on a shared line.

 Today’s teens rarely call a house phone and say hello to their friend’s parent before asking for their friend, nor do they have to take phone messages for others in the family.
-Plus, they can text, and make appointments online, and avoid a phone call altogether.
+Plus, they can text and make appointments online, avoiding a phone call altogether.
 Michelle fears this reality will impact Jonah’s confidence and manners on the phone.
 “How are you supposed to get a job—or interact with adults—if you don’t know how to have a phone conversation?”

 “The tone of your voice conveys a great deal,” explains Daniel Post Senning, co-host of the Awesome Etiquette podcast and great-great grandson of famed etiquette author Emily Post.
 “People have a harder time interpreting meaning when they are shown the written word.”